kata-ai/kata-platform-docs/docs/business-dashboard/how-to-register.md

 ![WhatsApp number table that shows different statuses](./images/image-how-to-register-1.png)

+> WhatsApp Numbers page.
+You can add a new phone number and see the list of WhatsApp numbers that are registered to your Business Dashboard acount with the details.

 #### WhatsApp Number Status

 For every registered WhatsApp number, you will see a status on the WhatsApp Numbers page.
 Here’s what the status means: